Zackzter/SDU-M2-MDSD-Individual/README.md

 # SDU-M2-MDSD
-A DSL for creating a Entity Battle Game.
+A DSL for creating an Entity Battle Game.
 Extention for the language is .rpg.